(Last updated in March 2023)

 Budgeting is extremely important when planning a trip to the 49th state, because you can easily drop a few grand in a hurry if you’re not careful.
 Even a budget itinerary can cost a couple of thousand dollars.

-In this post, I break down exactly how much it costs to visit Alaska based on the amount of money my friend and I spent during our week there.
+In this post, I break down exactly how much it costs to visit Alaska, based on my repeated visits to the state over several years.

 I also present a detailed list for how much you can expect to pay for each aspect of an Alaska vacation, including food, lodging, rental car, tours, Denali National Park expenses, and miscellaneous spending.

-My trip was a few years ago, but most prices haven’t changed much since then.
-Lodging and food costs are slightly up.
-Flight prices are roughly the same.
-Flight costs went down for several years, and have gone back up this year, so they’re back to where they were when I wrote this guide.
+Lodging and food costs are up quite a bit.
+Flight costs went down for several years, and have gone back up recently, so they’re back to where they were when I wrote this guide.

 This article assumes the following: A two-person, seven-day summer vacation with round-trip airfare from the continental U.S. into Anchorage.
 Adjust your costs accordingly if you’re coming with a larger group, for a different length of time, during a different season or into a different city like Juneau or Fairbanks.